yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 ## Server Name Indication (SNI)
 {: #sni}

 TLS implementations MUST support the Server Name Indication (SNI) extension defined in {{Section 3 of RFC6066}} for those higher-level protocols that would benefit from it, including HTTPS.
 However, the actual use of SNI in particular circumstances is a matter of local policy.
 At the time of writing, a technology for encrypting the SNI (called Encrypted Client Hello) is being worked on in the TLS Working Group {{?I-D.ietf-tls-esni}}.
-Once that method has been standardized and widely implemented, it will likely be appropriate to recommend or mandate its usage in a future version of this BCP.
+Once that method has been standardized and widely implemented, it will likely be appropriate to recommend its usage in a future version of this BCP.